Vocational training and entrepreneurship

 Vocational education and training, like other education and training, is essentially the responsibility of the government.
 Nevertheless, it is neglected in many countries.

 The effort to qualify young people for the world of work is high on the international development agenda, with many actors involved.
-Globally, the World Bank, UNESCO and the International Labour Organization (ILO)are the key actors.
+Globally, the World Bank, UNESCO and the International Labour Organization (ILO) are key actors.

-UNESCO has its own International Centre for Technical and Vocational Education and Training (UNEVOC) which supports the UNESCO member countries in developing their vocational education and training.
-This includes the establishment of a network of institutions in 165 countries to exchange experiences and ideas.
-Norway participates through the National Institute of Technology and Oslo and Akershus University College of Applied Sciences.
+- UNESCO has its own International Centre for Technical and Vocational Education and Training (UNEVOC) which supports the UNESCO member countries in developing their vocational education and training.